yzhang511/yzhang511.github.io/index.md

 I am serving as the Vice President of Research for Columbia's BCI Club: [**Neurotech X Columbia**](https://neurotech-x-columbia.github.io/about/).
 We welcome all members of the Columbia community to join us!

-***I enjoy working with students who are passionate about neuroscience and BCI.
+***I enjoy working with people who are passionate about neuroscience and BCI.
 If you would like to get involved or learn more about my work, feel free to email me anytime.***

 ### Recent News